uben0/justmessage/README.md

 tuesday 11h40 15h00      // adds a span last tuesday
 24 11h40 15h00           // adds a span the 24th of the month
 2025/09                  // prints summary of september 2025
-july                     // prints summary of july of this year month                    // prints summary of this month clear                    // removes all span from today clear monday             // removes all span from last monday
+2025/09 pdf              // prints summary of september 2025 as pdf july                     // prints summary of july of this year month                    // prints summary of this month month pdf                // prints summary of this month as a pdf clear                    // removes all span from today clear monday             // removes all span from last monday
 ```